Devansh-Mahajan/obsidian-website/content/index.md

 description: "Study Notes & Projects from my ETH Computer Science Journey"
 ---

-# Welcome to My Digital Garden 🌱
+# Devansh Mahajan's Digital Garden 🌱

 Hi!
 I'm **Devansh Mahajan**, a Computer Science student at ETH Zürich.
 This is my digital knowledge base where I explore the intersection of theory and practice through rigorous study and hands-on projects.